What are Capital Markets?

 As a company matures from a start-up to a larger company, it will usually require capital to finance the expansion of its operations.
 They will raise the required capital either through equity markets – on a stock exchange – or through debt markets.

 The transactions are facilitated by investment bankers, lawyers, and accountants who ensure that the ownership transfer is legally executed and that enough investors are willing to invest their capital into the company.

 After the money’s been invested, and securities are issued in exchange, investors can decide to sell their securities on the secondary market to other investors.

 The transactions are facilitated either through a centralized exchange – such as the New York Stock Exchange (NYSE) – or facilitated over-the-counter (OTC), which is a decentralized way of trading securities without a central exchange or broker.

 Private Capital Markets

-There are less attention and information on private companies, making it difficult to invest in the past, especially for smaller investors.
+There is less attention and information on private companies, making it difficult to invest in them, especially for smaller investors.
 In the private markets, there is less liquidity, meaning that it is more difficult to buy and sell securities.

 It leads to longer time horizons for investors; in public markets, you can sell a security in a matter of seconds, but in the private markets, it can take much longer to find a buyer.